Get,

 Image source: freepik.com

-Studies have shown that by taking omega 3 fatty acids supplements, the regularity of the menstrual cycle can be restored.
-However, there is no change in weight, bleeding, size of the ovary or number of ovarian follicles seen.
-Fish oil supplementation showed a decrease in the waist-hip ratio additionally.8
+Studies8 have shown that by taking omega-3 fatty acids supplements, testosterone levels can be reduced and the menstrual cycle can be regulated.
+However, no change in weight, bleeding, size of the ovary or number of ovarian follicles was observed.
+Fish oil supplementation showed that omega-3 fatty acids consumption can potentially decrease waist circumference, waist-hip ratio, and body mass index9

 5. Chamomile Tea